charlottepierce/charlottepierce.github.com/_posts/2013-09-08-Deriving-Bresenham's-Line-Algorithm.md

 	d = 2a + b
 	dInc = 2 * a # increment for 'd' if 'y' was not incremented yInc_dInc = 2 * (a + b) # increment for 'd' if 'y' was incremented

+	yStep = 1
+	if (dy < 0):
+		yStep = -1 # line goes down, so if 'y' needs to be incremented, it needs to be incremented 'downwards', not 'upwards'

 	y = y0
 	for (x = x0; x <= x1; ++x):